 Sadly, it was the opposite with my ex.
 She even told me she didn’t want to see me with someone else because I might be happy.
 She told people that she didn’t want me to be happy and she even told me she wanted me to die.
+Two people came forward and told me the only reason she married me was because I was in the military.
 She felt this way about me for most of our marriage because when it came time for her to make the choice of love or not, she chose the not, but stayed with me for various reasons.
 None of them were good though.

 I commend people that take things slow and try to get to know the person before they make any huge choices.
 It is something we should all do, but we are told we must do things now.
 Right now.
 No time to wait because life is short.
 Movies will tell us that we have a soul mate, that love at first site is real, but it is all bullshit.
 We have become so impulsive that we make life altering decisions in a blink of an eye.
 Something that will change our lives for years and sometimes it will take just as long to recover from it.

 Love.
 When people use it they just throw it around without thinking of the actual meaning of it.
 One woman told me she loved me after us only knowing each other for a few months.
 Talked about moving in, marriage, kids and it just blew my mind.
 She didn’t even know me.
 Hell, I hardly know myself half the time, but love takes time.
 It takes years to know someone.
 You can certainly like things about them, but it takes love to accept the bad parts about them.
 If you can’t do that, you don’t love that person.